-- 3.8 The Liverpool City Region authorities have a strong history of co-operative working on strategic planning matters. - 3.9 When the Regional Spatial Strategy for the North West (RSS) was being produced in 2006 and 2007, the Liverpool City Region authorities collaborated with the former regional planning body (4NW) and with each other in the drafting of the document and its evidence base.
-This collaboration also included the presentation of agreed approaches to the various issues during the examination in public stage of the RSS e.g. covering housing numbers, settlement hierarchy and Green Belts. - 3.10 The Joint Merseyside and Halton Waste Local Plan is a joint development plan document being prepared by Merseyside Environmental Advisory Service (MEAS) on behalf of Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral Councils.
+- 3.8 The Liverpool City Region authorities have a strong history of co-operative working on strategic planning matters. - 3.9 When the Regional Spatial Strategy for the North West (RSS) was being produced in 2005, 2006 and 2007, the Liverpool City Region authorities collaborated with the former regional planning body (4NW) and with each other in the drafting of the document and its evidence base.
+This collaboration also included the presentation of agreed approaches to the various issues during the examination in public stage of the RSS e.g. covering housing numbers, settlement hierarchy and Green Belts. - 3.10 The Merseyside and Halton Joint Waste Local Plan is a joint development plan document prepared by Merseyside Environmental Advisory Service (MEAS) on behalf of Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral Councils.
 The Plan provides a strategy and range of site allocations which will promote sustainable management of waste across the City Region.
-The Waste Local Plan was submitted to the Secretary of State in February 2012 and is currently undergoing its examination in public.
-A separate statement relating to the "Duty to Cooperate" for the Waste Local Plan has been prepared and published as part of the Waste Local Plan examination library3.
-It is expected that the Waste Local Plan will be adopted by each of the authorities involved during early 2013. - 3.11 The Liverpool City Region authorities have also collaborated for several years in a wide range of joint evidence base studies specifically to underpin their emerging Core Strategies.
+The Waste Local Plan was submitted to the Secretary of State in February 2012 and (as at July 2013) is awaiting adoption having successfully completed its Examination in Public stage.
+A separate statement relating to the "Duty to Cooperate" for the Waste Local Plan was published as part of the Waste Local Plan examination library.
+It is expected that the Waste Local Plan will be adopted by each of the authorities involved during summer 2013. - 3.11 The Liverpool City Region authorities have also collaborated for several years in a wide range of joint evidence base studies specifically to underpin their emerging Core Strategies.
 Details of studies which are relevant to individual strategic matters are set out in section 4 and appendix 1 of this Statement. - 3.12 The Liverpool City Region authorities have collaborated on a wide range of other activities which have a bearing on the approach to specific planning issues.
-Examples of this include the Liverpool City Region Housing Strategy (2007), the Merseyside Local Transport Plan (2011), the Liverpool City Region Local Investment Plan, and the Liverpool City Region Economic Review.
-Where relevant to the issues tackled in the Knowsley Core Strategy these are described in appendix 1.
+Examples of this include the Liverpool City Region Housing Strategy